sdu-concurrency/dio-website/website/business-club.md

 On requests, we organize a tour where interested students are brought to visit the companies, directly at their headquarters.
-In this way, companies can better present themselves showing their facilities, introduce some of their employees and explain how and what they are doing.
+In this way, companies can better present themselves showing their facilities, introduce some of their employees, and explain how and what they are doing.

 ### SDU Talent Fellowship